-Caroline Finley Dill is a first-year student at Yale’s Jackson School, pursuing an MPP in global affairs.
-She commissioned as a naval officer with the United States Naval Academy Class of 2022, graduating with a BS in Political Science with Honors and a minor in the German language.
-She was selected as one of 20 members of her class allowed to pursue immediate graduate education through the Officer Scholarship Program.
-Her research focuses on alliance theory and world order politics, specifically the future of the transatlantic partnership in the United States' grand strategic shift to the Pacific.
-Much of her research is inspired by her work with the Secretary of the Navy’s International Affairs Division at the Pentagon.
+Caroline Finley Dill is a second-year student at Yale’s Jackson School, pursuing an MPP in Global Affairs.
+She was commissioned as a naval officer with the United States Naval Academy Class of 2022, graduating with a BS in Political Science with Honors and a minor in the German language.
+She is one of 20 members of her class to pursue immediate graduate education through the Officer Scholarship Program.

-After completing her graduate studies, she will train as a Naval Flight Officer and hopes to take advantage of the unique military-diplomatic role of naval officership.
+After completing her graduate studies, she will continue her naval service and hopes to take advantage of the unique military-diplomatic role of naval officership.
 After her time on active duty concludes, she looks forward to continuing her work in public service in the foreign policymaking sphere.